-Livestock-Predator Hub (UC Rangelands): The Livestock-Predator Information Hub is designed to provide research-based information for rangeland livestock producers and wildlife managers on mitigating and managing potential conflicts.
+Livestock-Predator Hub (UC Rangelands) is designed to provide research-based information for rangeland livestock producers and wildlife managers on mitigating and managing potential conflicts.
 This resource is based in California, but contains many methods used all over the world.

-Farming with Carnivores Network: A collaborative of farmers, specialists, biologists, and other experts who are working together in relation to the reality of farming with predators.
+Farming with Carnivores Network is a collaborative of farmers, specialists, biologists, and other experts who are working together in relation to the reality of farming with predators.

-Non-Lethal Solutions to Reduce Conflicts (Project Coyote): Project Coyote is a national non-profit organization based in Northern California whose website promotes understanding, respect and appreciation for wildlife.
+Non-Lethal Solutions to Reduce Conflicts (Project Coyote) is a national non-profit organization based in Northern California whose website promotes understanding, respect and appreciation for wildlife.
 A rich resource of non-lethal deterrent options are provided based upon the type of predator.

 The Encyclopedia of Animal Predators: Learn to identify threatening species through tracks, scat, and the damage they leave behind.
 Fascinating profiles of more than 30 predatory mammals, birds, and reptiles teach farmers, ranchers, homesteaders, and backyard-animal raisers how to prevent their livestock, poultry, and pets from becoming prey.
 By understanding how predators think and behave, where and how they live, and how they attack and kill prey, you’ll be able to interpret the potential threats surrounding your home.